blackducksoftware/synopsys-detect/docs/markdown/downloadingandrunning/airgap.md

 ## Running in air gap mode

-Before running [solution_name] in air gap mode, unzip the air gap archive to create the air gap directory.
+To prepare to run [solution_name] in air gap mode, unzip the air gap archive to create the air gap directory.
+Do not make any changes to files within that directory.

-To run [solution_name] in air gap mode, invoke the [solution_name] .jar file at the top level of the air gap directory.
-Refer to [Running the Synopsys Detect .jar](basics/runningjar.md) for more information.
+Invoke the [solution_name] .jar file from its original unzipped location at the top level of the air gap directory.
+Refer to [Running the Synopsys Detect .jar](basics/runningjar.md) for more information on invoking the .jar file.